noi-techpark/it.bz.noi.maps/README.md

 ### Prerequisites

-To build the project, the following prerequisites must be met:
+In order to run and test the project, the following prerequisites must be met:

 - A local web development solution app for PHP (XAMPP, MAMP, WAMP, etc.)
 - PHP Server Version 7.0.33 or higher